Skip to main content

 4. Fund the operator address

-When registering a validator, the operator address must self-delegate 100 OMNI on the Omni Omega chain.
+When registering a validator, the operator address must self-delegate 100 native OMNI.
 It therefore needs to funded with slightly more than 100 OMNI to pay for gas.
+This applies to both testnet and mainnet.

 5. Add the operator address to Omni staking allow list